mufas-hbm/Kindergarten_project/README.md

 - Cannot add if the allergy already
 #### 2.7.
 Remove allergy
 - Pass the child's name.
+### 3. Update Information
+#### Change any information you want from system
+- Choose between Kindergarten or Children and update any Info you need

 ## Example Kindergartens Data
 ```python
 kindergartens = [